BotTech/sbt-autoplugin.g8/src/main/g8/SETUP.md

 > ℹ️ You may need to sync the account if the project does not appear in the list.

+## Scala Steward

+You need to submit a [pull request to Scala Steward] to get it to automatically update dependencies.

 ## Publishing

 ### Create a PGP Key